javalosp/advanced_programming/Lecture_9/Lecture_9_Quiz.md

 - [ ] d). `omp_nested()`

 #### What is a benefit of using OpenMP over manual thread management in C++?
 - [x] a).
-OpenMP provides an easier interface for parallelizing loops and tasks.
+OpenMP provides an easier interface for parallelising loops and tasks.
 - [ ] b).
 OpenMP eliminates all performance overhead.
 - [ ] c).
 OpenMP can only be used for scientific computing.
 - [ ] d).
 OpenMP allows direct manipulation of individual threads.